-However, it’s the patient in Primal Therapy – not the therapist – who determines the parameters of the treatment.
+However, it’s the patient in Primal Therapy – not the therapist – who determines the treatment parameters.
 How often the patient goes, how long each session lasts, etc. are up to each patient.
 The therapist assists the patient with feeling and pain levels as the patient proceeds with what they need.

 From Dr. Janov’s 2011 book “Life Before Birth: The Hidden Script that Rules Our Lives” p.166:

 “Primal Therapy differs from other forms of treatment in that the patient is himself a therapist of sorts.
 Equipped with the insights of his history, he learns how to access himself and how to feel.

-Because Primal Therapy depends on what the patient feels:
+Because Primal Therapy depends on what each patient feels, re-experiences, and remembers:

-- It would be difficult to set up experimental conditions of Primal Therapy’s benefits to produce quantitative levels of evidence for changes in a patient’s feelings.
-Per the above weather analogy, standard numerical measures don’t always behave like the evidence.
+- It would be difficult to set up experimental conditions of Primal Therapy’s benefits to produce quantitative evidence for changes in a patient’s feelings.
+Per the above weather analogy, numerical measures don’t always behave like evidence.

-- The use of control subjects in experiments probably wouldn’t make sense.
+- The use of control subjects in experiments may not make sense.
 Every person has a different history.
-Each patient’s therapy, as determined by them, will be different.
+Each patient’s self-determined therapy will be different.

 - Performance measurements such as externally determined behavioral milestones wouldn’t apply because the patient self-monitors their own progress.

 Our usual response to pain is avoidance.
 A principle of Primal Therapy, though, is that a way to improve human lives goes through the pain of feeling early unmet needs.
 Primal Therapy’s beneficial effects come after each patient feels personal applicability of this principle.

 Each individual’s therapeutic experiences and feelings are the primary qualitative evidence.
 And it’s challenging to recognize when our own thoughts, feelings, and behavior provide evidence of pain that’s driving us.
-Each of us will balk at feeling the pain of becoming aware that our unconscious act-outs driven by early unmet needs are sources of misery both to ourself and to those around us.
+Each of us will balk at feeling the pain of becoming aware that our unconscious act-outs – driven by early unmet needs – are sources of misery, both to ourself and to those around us.